-Immunotherapy:
+Immunotherapy

-Immunotherapy is given through a vein and helps your own body fight cancer.
-Treatment for extensive stage small cell lung cancer often includes chemotherapy and immunotherapy combination, based on where the cancer is in your body.
+Immunotherapy is given through an IV (a small tube placed in your vein) and it helps your body's immune system fight lung cancer.
+Treatment for NSCLC often includes a chemotherapy and immunotherapy combination, based on where the cancer is in your body.

-Some side effects of immunotherapy may include fatigue, rash, cough, itching, joint pain, muscles aches, sore mouth, changes to certain levels in your blood, shortness of breath or trouble sleeping.
+Some side effects of immunotherapy may include fatigue, rash, cough, itching, joint pain, muscle aches, sore mouth, changes to certain levels in your blood, shortness of breath, and/or trouble sleeping.